 Now you understand what the sales cycle is and what each stage involves.
 But you may be wondering how you are supposed to manage all of this and how to teach your employees to implement it.
 One solution to this problem is a Customer Relationship Management (CRM) system.

-A CRM is software that allows you to manage your interactions with your prospects and customers.
+CRM is a software that allows you to manage your interactions with your prospects and customers.
 It also gives your employees a template to follow throughout the sales cycle and offers management a high level of oversight.
 You can monitor how your salespeople are performing, which stages are losing the most customers, and how different prospects are converting.

 This article in Forbes shows that companies with a fully utilized CRM system boosted their sales by 29 percent.
 Here are some other benefits to using a CRM system: